AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 The feature is implemented through the `DeleteTagCommand` and the `DeleteTagCommandParser` which extends `Command` and `Parser` respectively.

 The `DeleteTagCommandParser` takes in an `INDEX` and the `TAG`s to delete from a person.
 If both are supplied and valid, they are passed into the `DeleteTagCommand`,  if not it will throw an exception according to the error.
-Note that all `TAG`s supplied must be found on the specified `person` to be considered valid.
+Note that all `TAG`s supplied must be found on the specified `Person` to be considered valid.

 The following sequence diagram shows how `DeleteTagCommand` interacts with `Logic`.